-There are three types of von Willebrand disease, all of which are inherited.
+There are three main types of von Willebrand disease, all of which are inherited.
 The types differ on the degree of deficiency of the factor.
 People with the greatest deficiency have a higher risk of bleeding.

 Often, a person with von Willebrand disease has a parent who has a history of bleeding problems.
 Typically, a child bruises easily or bleeds excessively after a cut, tooth extraction, or surgery.
 A young woman may have increased menstrual bleeding.
 Bleeding may worsen at times.
-On the other hand, hormonal changes, stress, pregnancy, inflammation, and infections may stimulate the body to increase production of von Willebrand factor and temporarily improve the capacity of platelets to stick to the blood vessel wall and stop bleeding.
+On the other hand, hormonal changes, pregnancy, inflammation, and infections may stimulate the body to increase production of von Willebrand factor and temporarily improve the capacity of platelets to stick to the blood vessel wall and stop bleeding.